nguyensjsu/sp18-202-techninjas/Project Journal.md

 Activities:
 * This week all team members discussed on the work done by one another as decided.
 * Opinions and suggestions added accordingly.
 * Planned activities based on this week progress for next week to execute.

+### Owned by: Uttara Vishwas Kulkarni
+#### Core Value- Courage

+Activities:
+* Every team member during the discussion came forward and accepted others suggestions
+* Suggestions were accepted with full courage and changes were committed in the code.
+* As a symbol of Courage, changes were accepted by each team member.

 ## Week 3